Ejike3/terraform-series/05 - Variables and Data Sources/ReadME.md

     cidr_blocks = ["0.0.0.0/0"]
   }
   egress {
-    description = "Allow all ip and ports outboun" from_port   = 0
+    description = "Allow all ip and ports outbound" from_port   = 0
     to_port     = 0
     protocol    = "-1"